About Sue Elliott

 An early interest in the printed word

-After a brief period teaching English and Drama in a north London comprehensive, much of her career was spent in commercial broadcasting, principally in policy and regulation.
+After a brief period teaching, much of her career was spent in commercial broadcasting, principally in policy and regulation.
 It was here that she started to learn how to write.

-She was a founder Associate of Pagefield communications consultancy and accepted some fascinating assignments through this award-winning young agency, including working with the Pageant Master on the Queen’s Diamond Jubilee Thames River Pageant in 2012.
+As a founder Associate of Pagefield communications consultancy, Sue accepted some fascinating assignments, including working on the Queen’s Diamond Jubilee Thames River Pageant in 2012.

 How she got to here